lcsouzamenezes/OpenCatapult/docs/user-guides/sample-project.md

 Sample project template contains the following job tasks:

 ```
-GENERATE --> PUSH --> BUILD --> DEPLOYDB --> DEPLOY
+CLONE -> GENERATE --> PUSH -> MERGE --> BUILD --> DEPLOYDB --> DEPLOY
 ```

+_CLONE_ task will clone the remote repository into the engine.

 _GENERATE_ task will generate an ASP.NET Core MVC application.

 _PUSH_ task will push the generated code to GitHub repository.
+It will also create a Pull Request so you can review it before merging it into the master branch

+_Merge_ task will merge the generated Pull Request to the branch master of the GitHub repository

 _BUILD_ task will build the code and produce an artifact.

-_DEPLOYDB_ task will apply generated Entity Framework Core migrations into a SQL Server database.
+_DEPLOYDB_ task will apply generated Entity Framework Core migrations into an SQL Server database.

 _DEPLOY_ task will deploy the artifact to Azure App service.